 Lighting is a huge part of any room transformation.
 A well-chosen vanity light becomes a focal point, setting the scene.
+Get helpful ideas on how to choose bathroom lighting, placement of vanity lights over a mirror, budget ideas, and design tips.

 I actually know homeowners who have purchased their homes based on the fixtures installed!
 In truth, it’s a simple DIY project to tackle with some practical ground rules in place.